javaee/glassfish/hk2/src/site/markdown/api-overview.md

 The type passed in can be any implementation class or interface with which the service was bound with as an advertisable contract.
 If there is no Widget that can be found in the system then the getService method will return null.
-If there are more than one Widge (e.g. Widget is an interface that can have many implementations) then the best Widget will be returned from the getService method.
+If there are more than one Widget (e.g. Widget is an interface that can have many implementations) then the best Widget will be returned from the getService method.

 The best instance of a service is a service with the highest ranking or the lowest service id.